-I live a few blocks from the beach and outside my windows is a natural wetlands conservancy with some of the most breathtaking wildlife birds I have ever seen.
-Every day I go to one or both for the peacefulness I get from being there.
+My life is pretty quiet – by design.
+I live a few blocks form the beach and outside my windows is a natural wetlands conservancy with some of the most breathtaking wildlife birds I have ever seen.
+Every day I go to one or the other for daily exercise and to get myself centered.
 Vast open quiet spaces do the same trick for me, but the beach and the natural wetlands conservancy are right outside my door.

-On my desk is a stack of “to read” books with some 20-30 paper hardcopies.
+I have a stack of “to read” books with some 20-30 paper hardcopies.
 It may be old fashioned, but I very much prefer a real book rather than a digital version.
-Even though I read daily, my interests expand, book purchases continue and that while the books in the stack change it never seems to get much smaller.
+Trainings, classes and other group learning spaces are another important element to my life.

-Over the years I have had many four legged fuzzy friends in my life.
-Each one of my animals has taught me more about who I am, life, happiness and loss in ways that few else compares.
-Please meet Little Bear and Roo.
+I love animals and they have taught me more about who I am, life, happiness and loss in ways that few else compares.
+The current duo is Little Bear and Roo (picture on the left).